 Keeping that in mind, we jumpstarted our hike as we set off at the starting point of Trolltunga.
 This first part was a steep trail that was roughly at an angle of 50 degrees; that being said, you must be prepared for this ascent because it can get very tiring and strenuous!

 Rest assured, there are stone steps and ropes along the way that will help your footing, and as you go higher, you’ll start to see a lovely view over the dam that keeps in the lake of Ringedalsvatnet.

 After some time, the track evens out to a rocky valley that has several unoccupied cabins (mostly vacation houses for some Norwegians).
 We made a brief stop here and waited eagerly for Daniel’s decision— thankfully, he gave us all a passing grade as he deemed us fit enough to conquer Trolltunga.
 Woo-hoo!

 Before setting out again though, we quickly ate some snacks while we talked about the local flora and fauna.

 » At 4.3 Kilometers: Trombåskaret

-After our brief rest, we started to do another ascent of about 330 meters, reaching the highest point of the first half of the trail that was called as Trombåskaret.
+After our brief rest, we started to do another ascent of about 330 meters, reaching the highest point of the first half of the trail that was called Trombåskaret.

 We found a striking yellow sign there that warned us to turn around if we reached that spot after 1:00PM because it will certainly be dark by the time we come back.
-This was an advice for the period after mid-August and before mid-June — so take note if you’re going through here during those times.
+This was a piece of advice for the period after mid-August and before mid-June — so take note if you’re going through here during those times.
 Since we were hiking in July, it didn’t apply to us (save for the fact that we were already there waaaaay before noon).